-51. The primary role of the list of issues in CEDAW, CESCR, CERD, CRC and CMW is to elicit additional or updating information.
+50. The primary role of the list of issues is to elicit additional or updating information.
 The list also provides the State party's delegation with advance notice of the issues with which the committee is likely to be concerned.
 HRC structures its constructive dialogue around the list of issues, and while the Committee requests that States parties provide full written responses to the questions for reference purposes, the members of the country task force pose additional questions based on the list of issues, and these may be followed up by other Committee members.
 In CAT, since the fortieth session, the delegation provides an opening statement which includes any new information not included in the report or the written replies, and Committee members may pose follow-up questions directly after the opening statement.
 If there are no written replies, CAT expects the delegation to provide answers orally to the list of issues and the members will then pose questions.
-CERD encourages the delegation to provide answers orally to the list of issues immediately after the opening statement by the head of delegation.
+CERD requests the State party to submit written replies to the list of issues and encourages the delegation to provide a summary of the replies immediately after the opening statement by the head of delegation.